sasho2k/discord-word-of-the-day/README.md

 <img src="https://media2.giphy.com/media/S8ToH7Zt8gZ4u2iClh/giphy.gif?cid=790b7611c6abe40f441eaae2e8ecde692aefbe4a433ecb0e&rid=giphy.gif&ct=g" width="400" height="400">

 Getting the bot running is fairly simple.
-It just requires you to have python and the discord.py library downloaded to your machine.
+It just requires you to have python and the discord.py library downloaded to your environment.
 From there, you can clone/download the repository and get your own version working!.

+> To be able to fill in the required JSON to your needs and to launch the bot, you need a token, a Discord channel id *(or even multiple if you want!)* to send our word to, and a desired time to send your word of the day. *You probably would also want to look at the [settings json](#settings-json) section of the readME.*
+>
+> If you aren't sure where to get a token for your bot from, please see [this](https://discord.com/developers).
+> You will be prompted to login into Discord and setup an application.
+Please feel free to look around [here](https://discord.com/developers/docs/intro) if you are unfamiliar with any of this.
+>
+> Also, you can grab channel ID's by right-clicking over a Discord channel and copying it's ID. *(Be mindful you must have developer mode turned on in Discord.)*

+AFter you've setup your application on the Discord Developer side, you'll want to generate an invite for your bot.
+I would recommend using [this](https://discordapi.com/permissions.html) site to do so, and setting the permissions to admin.

+> **NOTE**:*You can set your specific permissions if you would like but I am very lazy.
+Sorry.*

+Once the bot is in the Discord server, you can run the main file from your local environment, or via a server, to launch the bot.
+*This might not be a 100% step by step explanation so feel free to google your way around some things.
+Otherwise, you should be good to go after these steps.*

-*A simple test-run of the program!*
+#### *A simple test-run of the program!*

 <img src="https://i.ibb.co/2skJCpy/Capture.jpg" width="600" height="150"/>